abagnani/Marketplace/README.md

 We believe everything we implemented currently works.

+We do not currently have a user interface, so compiling and running our files in the command line will not output anything.

 For iteration 2, we plan to begin creating objects for buyers to view and interact with the Items.
 Specifically, we plan to complete the following user stories:
 - A buyer should be able to search items for sale by category
 - A buyer should be able to favorite an item to view later